burakayy7/blog/_posts/2024-07-14-arduino-hello-world.md

 Modifying the amount of time between a signal can be referred to as PWM (Pulse Width Modulation) because we are modifying (or modulating) the width (or the amount of time the pulse/signal is sent).

-This concept of PWM is actually how all modern computers work; they use PWM on computer screens or smartphones to adjust the brightness, and refress the screen (and others).
+This concept of PWM is actually how all modern computers work; they use PWM on computer screens or smartphones to adjust the brightness, and refresh the screen (and others).

 So what this does is two fold.
-First, it blinkes so fast, that our eyes cannot see it blink, so it just looks constantly on.
+First, it blinks so fast, that our eyes cannot see it blink, so it just looks constantly on.
 Can you see how we could use this to "adjust" the brightness of the LED by using PWM?

 The answer is simple, just adjust the ratio the LED stays on to how long it stays off when doing PWM.
 So in the code above, you might want to have the first delay be a little bit longer than the second one, which will make it seem brighter compared to the second one being off longer.